aehrc/sql-on-fhir-evaluation/README.md

 - differences in SpO2 for a given hemoglobin oxygen saturation (so2) between races and ethnicities when controlling for gender (simplified regression model 1)

 We have made the following assumptions the data selection:
-- the
+- TBD

-# View design
+# Analytical pipeline design

 ![View Layers](assets/sof_layes.png)